kalarikade/TryHackMe/THM_Network/Network Traffic Basics.md

 2025-10-13 09:15:32 ACCEPT TCP src=172.217.22.14 dst=192.168.1.45 sport=443 dport=51432 flags=SYN,ACK len=60
 ```

 Firewall logs often include the source and destination ports and the flags, but all the other fields are often not included.
-However, they are valuable for detecting certain types of attacks, such as session hijacking. **Session hijacking** can be detected by analyzing the **sequence numbers** included in the header.
+However, they are valuable for detecting certain types of attacks, such as session hijacking. ==**Session hijacking**== can be detected by analyzing the **sequence numbers** included in the header.
 If the sequence numbers are suddenly far apart, further investigation is warranted.
 The output below shows a series of packets captured with Wireshark.

 ```json
 No.     Time        Source          Destination     Protocol Length  Info